Brad-Hammond/Happy-Hounds/README.md

 ## Credits

 - For inspiration and ideas, credits to [CI Love Running](https://code-institute-org.github.io/love-running-2.0/index.html)
+  - More specifically the media query for 1200px + screens
 - For all images used, credits to [Pexels](https://www.pexels.com/)
 - For optimizing the images, credits to [Image Optimizer](http://www.imageoptimizer.net/Pages/Home.aspx)
 - For the icons used, credits to [Font Awesome](https://fontawesome.com/)